Lilybon/note/work/jest-common-usage.md

 ### Jest

-Q: How to mock **window**?
+Q: How to mock **window**?<br/>
 A:
 ```javascript
 // TODO
 ```

-Q: If there are multiple test cases in a simular pattern, how do you test all of them?
+Q: If there are multiple test cases in a simular pattern, how do you test all of them?<br/>
 A:
 ```javascript
 // TODO
 ```

-Q: How to end up all promises in jest?
+Q: How to end up all promises in jest?<br/>
 A:
 ```javascript
 import flushPromises from 'flush-promises'